Prioritized Repairing and Consistent Query Answering in Relational Databases: Conflict resolution preferences

 \section{Conflict resolution preferences}

-To represent the preference information we use an acyclic relation on pairs of neighboring facts, i.e. pairs of facts present in a conflict. \begin{definition}[Priority] Given an instance $I$ and a set of denial constraints $F$, a {\em priority} $\succ$ of $I$ w.r.t. $F$ is a binary relation on $I$ such that: (1) $\succ$ is acyclic and (2) for every $R(t),R'(t')\in I$ if $R(t) \succ R'(t')$, then $R(t)$ and $R'(t')$ are neighbors. \end{definition} In the sequel, we omit the reference to the instance $I$ and the set of denial constraints $F$ if they are known from the context.
+To represent the preference information we use a relation on pairs of neighboring facts i.e., pairs of facts present in a conflict.
+Resolving a conflict consists of deleting one of its elements and the relation is used to indicate those tuples that the user prefers to keep in the database.
+We observe, however, that a cycle in the relation may make the choice of the tuple to keep ambiguous, if not impossible.
+Consequently, we work with acyclic relations only. \begin{definition}[Priority] Given an instance $I$ and a set of denial constraints $F$, a {\em priority} $\succ$ of $I$ w.r.t.\ $F$ is a binary relation on $I$ such that: (1) $\succ$ is acyclic and (2) for every $R(t),R'(t')\in I$ if $R(t) \succ R'(t')$, then $R(t)$ and $R'(t')$ are neighbors. \end{definition} In the sequel, we omit the reference to the instance $I$ and the set of denial constraints $F$ if they are known from the context.

 From the point of the user interface it is often more natural to define the priority as some acyclic binary relation on facts of $I$ and then consider the restriction of the priority relation to the conflicting facts.
 Clearly, this approach can be handled with the notion of priorities.